yanychoi-bot/irvine/README.md

 - This analysis intends to find the relation between the wage of a job and the location of the workplace.
 - The analysis includes remote jobs, which are known to have the least bonds to physical offices comparing to other jobs.
+- This will help companies that need cost-efficient office areas that have relatively low wages.

 2. **What is the structure of the dataset?**
    > Understand the size of the dataset, the number of variables, and the types of variables (categorical, numerical, etc.).